menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 .. image:: ../../images/edit-dhcp-options.png
   :width: 70%

-Adding a new DHCP option
+Adding a New DHCP Option
 """"""""""""""""""""""""""

 1. Start typing into the :guilabel:`Add an option` field.
 Either type in the name of the option or the option number.